 Most automobile accident cases fall under negligence law.
 In these actions, an injured person must prove four things, and each must be proven by the preponderance of the evidence.
 First, the defendant must have owed a duty of care to the plaintiff, and the defendant must have breached this duty with some careless conduct.
 The victim must have been harmed as a direct result of the defendant’s carelessness, and finally actual damages must have resulted.

-Florida law requires motorists to keep a proper lookout behind the wheel and obey any relevant traffic laws.
+Florida law and car accident attorneys requires motorists to keep a proper lookout behind the wheel and obey any relevant traffic laws.
 In addition to following the rules of the road, drivers are expected to refrain from engaging in actions that would create foreseeable risks of harm to others.
 Determining whether the duty was breached in a specific situation may involve testimony by eyewitnesses and expert testimony by accident reconstructionists.

 At one time, a presumption of negligence against the rear driver in a rear-end collision meant that these cases were almost always decided in favor of the leading driver.
 Now, however, the courts take a broader approach, allowing the presumption to be rebutted by taking into consideration both the leading driver’s and the following driver’s possible fault, especially in multi-vehicle collisions in which several vehicles are involved.
 Under the doctrine of comparative fault, the jury may allocate fault to any driver involved in the accident or other parties who may have been responsible.
 Any damages award then would be reduced according to the victim’s degree of fault.

+We provide experienced guidance to people who need a car accident attorney to bring a claim on their behalf.
 In addition to property damages to repair or replace the plaintiff’s vehicle, he or she may also seek reimbursement for hospital bills necessitated by the crash, future medical costs, lost wages, and loss of future earning capacity, if the injuries are permanent in nature.
 In addition to these pecuniary losses, the plaintiff may also request compensation for pain and suffering and other non-pecuniary damages stemming from the accident.
 In cases in which the defendant’s conduct was not only negligent but also reckless or willful, punitive damages may be available.